History of Lithuania

 Ancient Origins and the Baltic Tribes

 The story of Lithuania begins thousands of years before written records.
 The Baltic peoples - ancestors of today's Lithuanians and Latvians - settled along the southeastern shores of the Baltic Sea at least five thousand years ago.
-These Indo-European tribes spoke languages that are among the most archaic in existence, preserving grammatical structures closer to ancient Sanskrit than any other living European tongue.
+Lithuanian preserves many archaic Indo-European features also found in ancient languages such as Sanskrit.

 The early Balts were skilled farmers, craftsmen, and traders.
 Amber found abundantly along the Baltic coast was prized throughout the ancient world - carried south along the Amber Road to Egypt, Greece, and Rome.
 Baltic religion centred on nature deities, chief among them Perkūnas, the thunder god.
-Lithuania was notably the last country in Europe to formally adopt Christianity, doing so only in 1387.
+Lithuania proper officially adopted Roman Catholic Christianity in 1387; Samogitia followed later, mainly in 1413-1417.

 The Grand Duchy of Lithuania

 In the thirteenth century, Lithuanian tribes united under powerful dukes to resist crusading military orders pressing from the west.
 Mindaugas was crowned in 1253 - the only Lithuanian ruler to receive a royal crown from the Pope.
-Under Grand Duke Gediminas (1316–1341), Vilnius was founded as the capital and the realm opened to merchants and scholars from across Europe.
+Under Gediminas, Vilnius emerged as a major political centre and was first mentioned in written sources in 1323.

-The Grand Duchy reached its greatest extent under Vytautas the Great (1392–1430), stretching from the Baltic to the Black Sea - one of the largest states in Europe.
-The decisive Battle of Grunwald in 1410 crushed the Teutonic Knights and secured Lithuania's western borders at the peak of its medieval power.
+The Grand Duchy reached its greatest extent under Vytautas the Great (1392-1430), stretching from the Baltic to the Black Sea - one of the largest states in Europe.
+The 1410 Battle of Grunwald / Žalgiris defeated the Teutonic Knights and severely weakened their power.

 The Polish-Lithuanian Commonwealth